hhergeth/CudaTracerLib/README.md

 ### Building from Source
-There are only four dependencies:
+There are four dependencies:

-- Cuda 7.5
+- CUDA 7.5
 - Boost, used for filesystem(compiled library!) and string functions
 - FreeImage, used for loading and saving images.
-There are CMake versions available.
 - qMatrixLib, a tiny header only matrix library, available here https://github.com/hhergeth/qMatrixLib

-For Windows users there is a Visual Studio 2013 project file available where only the include and library paths to Boost, FreeImage and qMatrixLib have to be specified.
+For Windows users there is a Visual Studio 2013 project file available:

-The CMake file can be used for all other platforms.
-Assuming Boost is installed on the machine, only the FreeImage and qMatrixLib path have to be specified.
+- Install the CUDA 7.5 toolkit from the official Nvidia site.
+- Grab a copy of the precompiled boost libraries and extract them somewhere or compile them on your own.
+- Download the FreeImage source code from [here](http://freeimage.sourceforge.net/download.html "FreeImage source code").
+Use the provided Visual Studio solution file to build the static lib, but pay attention to set the compiler version to the same used for compiling this library!
+- Download [qMatrixLib](https://github.com/hhergeth/qMatrixLib) and extract it somewhere handy.
+- Set the include path of FreeImage, qMatrixLib and Boost under VC++ Directories/Include Directories
+- Later when linking against CudaTracerLib add appropriate paths under VC++ Directories/Library Directories.
+Also go to Linker/Input/Additional Dependencies and add FreeImage.lib.
+Linking against the compiled Boost libraries requires no further action.

+All other platforms can use the accompanying CMake file:

+- Install the CUDA 7.5 toolkit from the official Nvidia site.
+- Do the same for boost.
+- There are multiple unofficial CMake versions of FreeImage available.
+Use one of these to compile the library or check if there are precompiled versions available as for example for Debian.
+- Download [qMatrixLib](https://github.com/hhergeth/qMatrixLib) and extract it somewhere handy.
+- Specify the paths of FreeImage, Boost (if necessary) and qMatrixLib (QMATRIX\_INCLUDE\_DIR) in CMake.

 The microfacet and spectral probability distribution files from Mitsuba/PBRT are also necessary.
-They can be obtained from the Mitsuba build or [here from the repository](https://www.mitsuba-renderer.org/repos/mitsuba/files/c7aac473729a3342dba801717419d8f630fe7560/data).
-Only the _ior_ and _microfacet_ folder are required.
+They can be obtained from the [Mitsuba build](http://www.mitsuba-renderer.org/download.html) or [here from the repository](https://www.mitsuba-renderer.org/repos/mitsuba).
+Only the _data/ior_ and _data/microfacet_ folders are required.

 ### Acknowledgements
 I would like to thank Wenzel Jakob for allowing me to use a lot of his work from Mitsuba - http://www.mitsuba-renderer.org.
 This includes the general interfaces and implementation of the `BSDF`, `Emitter`, `Sensor` classes.
 Furthermore I have used his `MicrofacetDistribution` and `RoughTransmittance` classes as well as the design of the `SamplingRecord` classes.